Taipei: City planning

 The city is characterized by straight roads and public buildings of grand Western architectural styles.
 The city is built on a square grid configuration; however, these blocks are huge by international standards with 500 m sides.
 The area in between these blocks is infilled with lanes and alleys, which provide access to quieter residential or mixed-use development.
 Other than a citywide 30 km/h speed limit, there is little uniform planning within this "hidden" area; therefore, lanes (perpendicular to streets) and alleys (parallel with streets, or, conceptually, perpendicular to lanes) spill out from the main controlled-access highways.
 These minor roads are not always perpendicular and sometimes cut through the block diagonally.

 Although development began in the western districts of the city (still considered the cultural heart of Taipei) due to trade, the eastern districts have become the focus of recent development projects.
 Many of the western districts have become targets of urban renewal initiatives.

 Transportation

-Public transport accounts for a substantial portion of different modes of transport in Taiwan, with Taipei residents having the highest utilization rate at 34.1%.
-Private transport consists of motor scooters, private cars, taxi cabs, and bicycles.
-Motor-scooters often weave between cars and occasionally through oncoming traffic.
-Respect for traffic laws, once scant, has improved with deployment of traffic cameras and increasing numbers of police roadblocks checking riders for alcohol consumption and other offenses.
+Public transport accounts for a substantial portion of transportation trips in Taipei.
+According to a 2022 government survey, 34.9% of transportation trips were taken on public transit in Taipei, higher than any other locality in the country.
+Private transport consists of motor scooters, private cars, taxi cabs and bicycles.
+Private transport trips represented 41.6% of trips taken in Taipei in 2022, the lowest in Taiwan.

 Taipei Main Station serves as the comprehensive hub for the subway, bus, conventional rail, and high-speed rail.
 A contactless smartcard, known as EasyCard, can be used for all modes of public transit as well as several retail outlets.
 It contains credits that are deducted each time a ride is taken.
 The EasyCard is read via MIFARE panels on buses and in MRT stations, and it does not need to be removed from one's wallet or purse.